SammyXue30/SammyXue30.github.io/_projects/1_project.md

   <!-- 左侧文字 -->
   <div class="col-md-8">
     <p>
-      An iOS AR application titled “MLs” (Motion Lines) was developed using <code>ARKit</code>.
+      An iOS AR App titled “MLs” (Motion Lines) was developed using <code>ARKit</code>.
 An interactive control panel was built with <code>SwiftUI</code> and <code>SF Symbols</code>, enabling participants to evaluate 27 unique arrangements of motion lines by adjusting three parameters: Line Size, Matrix Size, and Spacing.
     </p>
     <p>
       To ensure precise transfer of the selected configuration from AR to Unity, a <code>Python</code> script using OpenCV was developed.
 This “Cyan Detector” analyzed video recordings to calculate the density of motion lines, ensuring accurate replication in the final VR implementation.